What is Interest Expense?

 2. How Do You Find Interest Expense in Accounting?

-You can find interest expense on your income statement, a common accounting report that’s easily generated from your accounting program.
+You can find interest expense on your income statement, a common accounting report that’s easily generated from your accounting software.
 Interest expense is usually at the bottom of an income statement, after operating expenses.

 Sometimes interest expense is its own line item on an income statement.
 Other times it’s combined with interest income, or income a business makes from sources like its savings bank account.